ABGG-services/ABGG/guides/buy-sell-swap-tables.md

 Print the form in advance and fill it in with your details and pricing, then leave this with your games on the day.

-PDF: [Buy Sell Trade Table Item List - 2024](https://abgg.au/files/Buy%20Sell%20Trade%20Table%20Item%20List%20-%202024.pdf) (Better for priting and filling with a pen)
+PDF: [Buy Sell Trade Table Item List - 2024](https://abgg.au/files/Buy%20Sell%20Trade%20Table%20Item%20List%20-%202024.pdf) (Better for printing and filling out with a pen)

 Word DOCX: [Buy Sell Trade Table Item List - 2024](https://abgg.au/files/Buy%20Sell%20Trade%20Table%20Item%20List%20-%202024.docx) (Better for typing in details)